KeremAR/Homelab-SharedLibrary/README.md

 ```

 Read this file from top to bottom if you are new to the project.
 It starts with
-the Jenkins assumptions, then explains the CI flow, then the release flow, and
+the library structure and agent pods, then explains the CI flow, then the
-finally the shared validation and artifact contracts.
+release flow, and finally the shared validation and artifact contracts.

 ---

-## 1. Repository Layout
+## Repository Layout

 ```text
 SharedLibrary/